Clough Global Equity Fund (NYSEAMERICAN:GLQ) Sees Large Decline in Short Interest

-Clough Global Equity Fund (NYSEAMERICAN:GLQ) was the target of a significant decrease in short interest during the month of December.
-As of December 15th, there was short interest totalling 69,200 shares, a decrease of 26.8% from the November 30th total of 94,500 shares.
-Based on an average daily volume of 115,500 shares, the days-to-cover ratio is presently 0.6 days.
+Clough Global Equity Fund (NYSEAMERICAN:GLQ) was the target of a significant decline in short interest in the month of December.
+As of December 31st, there was short interest totalling 10,100 shares, a decline of 85.4% from the December 15th total of 69,200 shares.
+Based on an average daily volume of 137,400 shares, the short-interest ratio is currently 0.1 days.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Koshinski Asset Management Inc. bought a new stake in shares of Clough Global Equity Fund during the third quarter valued at approximately $29,000.
-JPMorgan Chase & Co. acquired a new position in Clough Global Equity Fund in the second quarter valued at approximately $76,000.
-Wedbush Securities Inc. acquired a new position in Clough Global Equity Fund in the third quarter valued at approximately $160,000.
-Carolinas Wealth Consulting LLC lifted its holdings in Clough Global Equity Fund by 8.7% in the second quarter.
-Carolinas Wealth Consulting LLC now owns 12,533 shares of the investment management company’s stock valued at $185,000 after buying an additional 1,005 shares during the period.
-Finally, Commonwealth Equity Services LLC acquired a new position in Clough Global Equity Fund in the second quarter valued at approximately $186,000.

 About Clough Global Equity Fund